epigen/enrichment_analysis/README.md

 - [scRNA-seq Analysis Recipe](https://github.com/epigen/MrBiomics/wiki/scRNA%E2%80%90seq-Analysis-Recipe)
 - [scCRISPR-seq Analysis Recipe](https://github.com/epigen/MrBiomics/wiki/scCRISPR%E2%80%90seq-Analysis-Recipe)

+Additionally, we provide a **minimal example** that tests all features of this workflow using intermediate results from the MrBiomics [ATAC-seq](https://github.com/epigen/MrBiomics/wiki/ATAC%E2%80%90seq-Analysis-Recipe) and [RNA-seq](https://github.com/epigen/MrBiomics/wiki/RNA%E2%80%90seq-Analysis-Recipe) [recipes](https://github.com/epigen/MrBiomics?tab=readme-ov-file#-recipes).
+Briefly, the input data consist of 4 feature sets (2 genomic region sets, 2 ranked gene lists) of B cell and erythroid cell-specific transcriptional/epigenetic differences, compared to all other hematopoietic cell types, within the [Corces et al. (2016)](https://www.nature.com/articles/ng.3646) dataset, determined using our [dea_limma](https://github.com/epigen/dea_limma) module.

-Additionally, we provide a minimal example that tests all features of this workflow.
-The example uses the default [config/config.yaml](config/config.yaml) and [config/annotation.csv](config/annotation.csv), and restores test data and resources from [test/compressed_resources](test/compressed_resources) and the web.
-More information about the test can be found here [test/TESTING.md](test/TESTING.md).
+The example is configured using [config/config.yaml](config/config.yaml) and [config/annotation.csv](config/annotation.csv), and restores test data and resources from [test/compressed_resources](test/compressed_resources) and the web.
 Run this test to confirm that your setup is working, and to get familiar with the workflow's features.

 Follow these steps to run the complete analysis:
 1. Restore the minimal test data and resources